 I cut many strips to start and ended up cutting more to complete the blocks.
 That really is fine, I am trying to use up scraps.

 When the 36 blocks were complete, I set them together in what is called the Sunshine & Shadow setting or the Dark & Light setting.
-Whatever it is called, it gave a different look to the purple and orange blocks.
-I have only recently realized how many ways the log cabin blocks can be put together to make designs.
+Whatever the name, it gave a different look to the purple and orange blocks.
+I only recently realized how many ways the log cabin blocks can be put together to make designs.

 At this point, the top for “Log Cabin in the Fall Woods” is 68” square and needs a border or borders to complete.
 I lost interest and moved to another project.
 This project got hung on a hanger in the closet to be finished another time.

 Update Dec.
 22, 2019

 I added more of the leftover strips to make the border to finish this quilt top.
 There are 5 borders to make the quilt the size I want.

 Starting closest to the blocks, first border is 4″ in red print.
 The second border is leftover 2.5″ leftover purple strips.
 The third border is leftover 2.5″ orange strips.
 The fourth border is leftover 2.5″ purple strips.
 The final border is 4″ wide and a leaf print with metallic highlights.